 The case is often made that rationality depends on emotion.
 Motivation is driven by feeling, not intellect.
 In fact, the root Latin word for emotion and motivation is movere, which means to move – out.

 Our prevailing misconceptions about how the brain works keep us mired in obsolete, infeasible ideas about the decision-making process.
 Many of us try to rule out the emotional side of decision-making only to find we become stuck in so-called analysis-paralysis.
 We often avoid making decisions or make them hastily because we want to skip the feeling part, which is not only unavoidable, it’s short-sighted.

 There continues to be a protracted controversy between pundits over reason and intuition, which is another version of the ancient reason over emotion battle.
 Science and philosophy writer, Sam McNerney describes Plato’s Phaedrus, where the mind is likened to a charioteer that commands two horses, one that is irrational and crazed while the other is noble and of good stock.
 The job of the charioteer is to control the horses to proceed toward Enlightenment and the truth.

-Jonah Lehrer makes the critical point that our emotional brains are deeply empirical and that our “emotions are rooted in the predictions of highly flexible brain cells which are constantly adjusting their connections to reflect reality.
+Emotional elasticity provides the evidence that emotions are rooted in the predictions of highly flexible brain cells which are constantly adjusting their connections to reflect reality.
 Every time you make a mistake or encounter something new, your brain cells are busy changing themselves.
-Emotions are profoundly smart and constantly learning, they are not simply animal instincts that must be tamed.”
+Emotions are profoundly smart and constantly learning, they are not simply animal instincts that must be tamed.